 Read more about Pulmonary Hypertension in the Heart Encyclopedia.

 The Pulmonary Hypertension Clinic provides comprehensive diagnostic and long-term treatment and follow-up for patients with pulmonary hypertension.
 Russel Hirsch, MD, the clinic's director, has expertise in performing cardiac catheterizations.
-Dr. Hirsch is also the director of the Heart Institute’s Cardiac Catheterization Laboratory and performs all cardiac catheterizations in this population.

 Our comprehensive multi-disciplinary team comprises dedicated physicians, nursing staff, pharmacists, dietitians, social workers and genetic counselors.
 We work closely with other programs at Cincinnati Children’s in an integrated manner to bring the best care possible to our patients whose disease process may be complicated by pulmonary hypertension.
 These include newborn medicine, pulmonary, liver service and Hemangioma / Vascular Malformation teams, among others.